 Income Change PHA Action Decrease in income for any reason, except for decrease that lasts less than 30 days, is subject to Imputed Welfare Income Rules, or will decrease annual income by less than 10 percent.
 The HASA will process all decreases in income that are reported by the family.
-Process interim rent reduction if income decrease will last more than 30 days, is not subject to imputed income rules or is more than 10 percent of annual income.
-24 CFR 5.609.
 Increase in verified family deductions Process interim rent reduction if income decrease will last more than 30 days and reduces annual income by more than 10 percent.
 24 CFR 5.609 Increase in income following PHA granting interim rent decrease Process interim increase for income increases after interim rent reductions; the HASA will perform interims for increases in earned income when the 10% threshold is met.
 Increase in earned income from the employment of a current household member.
 Defer rent increase until next regular reexam unless the family has had an interim rent reduction in the reexam period.
 24 CFR 960.255 Increase in unearned income (e.g., COLA adjustment for social security) HASA does not have the discretion to disregard increases in unearned income for the purposes of conducting an interim reexamination.
 As such, interim will be processed under this type of increase if it meets the 10% threshold.
-Defer rent increase to the next regular reexam unless the increase is more than 10 percent of annual income Increase in income because a person with income (from any source) joins the household.
+Increase in income because a person with income (from any source) joins the household.
 Conduct an interim redetermination of the family's income and raise the rent.
 Increase in income because the family misrepresented their income/circumstances at an interim or annual reexamination Conduct an interim reexamination of the family's income and raise rent retroactively to the date of the misrepresentation; family may owe the HASA for the miscalculation based on the family's incorrect reporting.
 Increase in monetary or non-monetary income after Voucher Client claims zero income Process an interim rent increase applying the 10% rule above.
 Increase in earned and unearned income at the same time The HASA will look at the earned and unearned income changes separate from each other to determine if the interim is performed.
 The HASA will conduct the interim when the increase meets 10% threshold separately and all other requirements are met.
 Furthermore, the change will be processed only for the earned or unearned income that meets the 10% threshold.
 For example, if the unearned income meets the 10% increase and the earned income does not; the interim will only be processed for the unearned income; the earned income will be processed at the next annual.
 Family reports a series of smaller increases in adjusted income that may cumulatively meet or exceed the 10% threshold.
 The HASA must conduct the interim if the cumulative changes in the annual cycle meet or exceed the 10% threshold.
+Note: Imputed welfare rules are decreases in welfare income resulting from welfare fraud or from cuts for failure to